Lewis & Clark

 Highly Qualified Teacher

-To have teaching service count toward the TEACH Grant service obligation, recipients must meet the definition of a Highly Qualified Teacher according to the No Child Left Behind rules.
-The US Department of Education discusses the specific definitions of a Highly Qualified Teacher.
+To have teaching service count toward the TEACH Grant service obligation, recipients must meet the definition of a highly qualified teacher.
+For an explanation of the requirements, refer to the TEACH Grant Initial and Subsequent Counseling Guide.

 • Math